 Out of all the Electric Vehicles (EVs) sold in the country, 42% were sold in California, according to cumulative data from 2011-2022 published by California Energy Commission (2022).
-This was well-supported due the presence of 79 thousand EV chargers available throughout the state.
+This was well-supported due to 79 thousand EV chargers available throughout the state.

 Startempire Wire reported in October last year that of all the EVs in California, 40K are in the Inland Empire.